d3bate/d3bate/CODE_OF_CONDUCT.md

 # Code of conduct
-This code of conduct benefits from the admirable work undertaken by the [contributor covenant](https://contributor-covenant.org).
+This code of conduct is inspired by the [Contributor Covenant Code of Conduct](https://contributor-covenant.org).
 This code of conduct is a living document and may need to be updated over time.
 We welcome all suggestions for improvement to the code of conduct, which should be submitted as a Github pull request.

 d3bate is a project which aims to make debating available to more people.
 In order to achieve this we set out guidelines for how all project members should behave and aim to provide a common understanding for these rules.
 Anyone is welcome to suggest  modification to the code of conduct, at any time.